 Complete a Records Transfer Form with inclusive dates and series titles so we can identify what records you want destroyed.
 Be sure to use the current Transfer Form.
 Put in the “notes” section that you are Requesting approval to destroy the listed records.
 Look at a Sample Transfer Sheet.

-Upon receipt and review of your form, a disposition authorization form will be created by the Records Center staff.
-You will be emailed a copy of the form with instructions to sign it and attach it to your transfer form.
+Upon receipt and review of your form, a disposition authorization form will be created the by Records Management staff.
+You will be sent an email from Adobe Sign with a link to sign the disposition.
 At that time you may destroy your records.
-The Records Center does not destroy records.
+The Records Management does not destroy records.
 Our office provides the authorization for the destruction of records that have met their legal retention schedule.